Hanging out in the treetops...

 Big tall palm trees and arboreal rope systems replicate the heights of the upper canopy in the virgin rainforests of South America and give our troop a place to swing from the treetops like they would in the wild!

 In the wild predators of spider monkeys like the anaconda, caiman or jaguar will hunt from the water.
 This instills a natural fear of water that allows us to use a moat as a containment barrier rather than a more obstructive fence.
-Sometimes you might spot members of our troop gingerly leaning across the water to reach a piece of fruit that fell in the water.
-But you’ll notice that they will always hold onto something with a hand or their tail to stop them from falling in!
+Sometimes you might spot members of our troop gingerly leaning across the water to reach a piece of kumara or a corn cob that fell in the water.
+But you’ll notice that they will always hold onto a branch with a hand or their tail to stop them from falling in!

 Video